Dersu Uzala (1975 film): Characterisation of Dersu

 Richie sees in the man of Dersu an analogue to Kurosawa himself.
-(A characterisation that Joan Mellen agrees with that Galbraith contests.)
-He sees the character as beset by an encroaching civilisation while his knowledge is useless to the younger men in his society as it becomes outmoded, supplanted by the modernising settlers.
-To Richie, Dersu embodies Jean-Jacques Rousseau's idea of the natural man, but criticises Kurosawa's characterisation of him in the film as being too sentimental and unambiguously noble.
+(A characterisation that professor of English Joan Mellen agrees with and that Galbraith contests.)
+He sees the character as beset by an encroaching civilisation while his knowledge is useless and outmoded to the younger men in his society, supplanted by the modernising settlers.
+To Richie, Dersu embodies the philosopher Jean-Jacques Rousseau's idea of the natural man, but the scholar criticises Kurosawa's characterisation of him in the film as being too sentimental and unambiguously noble.

 Prince writes that the relationship between Dersu and Arsenyev is similar to a master-pupil relationship (albeit a failed one), drawing on Zen Buddhist principles expounded by Dōgen that teach self-reliance and focus on one's inner life by learning through experience.
 Richie sees the relationship between Dersu and Arsenyev as homoerotic but uncritically militaristic, loving, but based on a respect for authority and the subordination of individuals to a higher purpose.
 Physically, Richie comments that Dersu's smaller stature and knowledge of nature places him at odds with the taller European Russians who can not traverse the taiga.
 It presents a different image of racialised masculinity that challenges western myths of the frontier (embodied in folk heroes such as Davy Crockett).

 Yoshimoto comments on how the film's structure frames the film between two acts of remembrance for Dersu, that the film is told in flashback from a point in 1910 where Arsenyev is searching for his grave, and that it ends in 1907 with the grave being dug in the forest.
 Goodwin likewise sees the structure as being a frame for Dersu's life, but specifically notes how these bookends reference his death as a result of modernisation.
 He sees this social change to be a reflection of Kurosawa's own historical pessimism.
 To Conrad, the beginning of the film reflects the contemporary Japanese migration from rural to urban areas, where in the process, people stopped maintaining their family's graves.
 The increase in abandoned graves saw many of them dismantled.
 Arsenyev's failure to find his friend's grave emerges from a similar anxiety about loss of spirituality in the process of modernisation.